rmagatti/auto-session/README.md

 ## Disabling the plugin

-One might run into issues with Firenvim or another plugin and want to disable `auto_session` altogether based on some condition.
+You might run into issues with Firenvim or another plugin and want to disable `auto_session` altogether based on some condition.
 For this example, as to not try and save sessions for Firenvim, we disable the plugin if the `started_by_firenvim` variable is set.

 ```viml